Kristina01111000/Drws_site/README.md

 	- see if meta tags can be hidden
 	- put in categories instead
 	- look to see if they can be hidden or if we mark them some other way for admins, not for users -> unlisted?
-		- put them in an unlisted category after their have been un visibled
+		- put them in an unlisted category after their  visiblity has been removed
-	- all posts should have comments turned off
+	- all posts should have comments turned off -> for now
+		- comments need to be removed manually if they are turned off after comments have been added
-	- hide time of publishing from users
+	- hide time of publishing from users?
-	- unlisted pages are in a copied category
+	- put unlisted pages  in a copied category

 - start putting the powerpoint into the site
 	- break it up in the way that seems best